 A cookie can be classified by its lifespan and the domain to which it belongs.
 By lifespan, a cookie is either a:

 As for the domain to which it belongs, there are either:

-It is important that EUROPA follows the Commission's guidelines on privacy and data protection and informs users that cookies are not being used in an intrusive way.
+EUROPA websites must follow the Commission's guidelines on privacy and data protection and inform users that cookies are not being used to gather information unnecessarily.

-The ePrivacy directive and more specifically Article 5(3) requires prior informed consent for storage or access to information stored on a user's terminal equipment.
-In other words, you must ask users if they agree to most cookies and similar technologies (e.g. web beacons, Flash cookies, etc.) before the site starts to use them.
+The ePrivacy directive – more specifically Article 5(3) – requires prior informed consent for storage ofor access to information stored on a user's terminal equipment.
+In other words, you must ask users if they agreeto most cookies and similar technologies (e.g. web beacons, Flash cookies, etc.) before the site starts to use them.

-However, some cookies are exempt from this requirement and so you don't have to ask for consent if the cookie:
+However, some cookies are exempt from this requirement.
+Consent is not required if the cookie is:

-Cookies clearly exempt from consent according to the EU advisory body on data protection- WP29 opinion:
+Cookies clearly exempt from consent according to the EU advisory body on data protection- WP29 include: